Headstones and Grave Markers - Two Unique Types of Burial Monuments

 These tall stone pillars actually originated in Ancient Egypt.
 While they are much less common than a traditional upright monument, obseliks are sometimes used to memorialize those who pass.

 Since the design of an upright tombstone/gravestone can vary greatly, so can the price.
-While a basic upright tombstone usually costs between $1,000 and $3,000, the price can be as high as $20,000 or more depending on the material, design, inscription on the gravestone, and any special customizations.
+While a basic upright tombstone usually costs between $1,000 and... read more

 Interested in learning more about personalization and exact costs of cemetery headstones and grave markers?
 Download your free, no-obligation guide now, or contact your preferred cemetery to find out what is available there.